 Cash is probably the best defense, but also a very poor offense since it doesn't match inflation.
-Generally where I'm not fully invested it is because of client allocation preferences.
-This bull run will turn around although the economic indicators and bond yield inversion indicator don't appear that it is imminent.
-So we make hay while the sun shines.
+Usually when I'm not fully invested it is because of client allocation preferences.

 A Defense portfolio was developed statistically using a data mining tool to select criteria for stocks that did well during down markets.
 It has done better at forecasting a down market using the selection count than selecting resilient stocks.
-(The algorithm is saying to be in the market for the next year.)
-It is behaving like a defensive portfolio.

 EAFE is a way to invest in non-U.S. stocks from developed economies which have a Price/Earnings ratio or valuation less than half that of the United States.
+I'm still waiting for the reversal.